 Risk 1.
-Employees with 1.
-Employees with excessive annual leave balances Finding Audit identified eleven employees with annual leave balances in excess of 300 hours.
+Employees with Low Finding Audit identified eleven employees with annual leave balances in excess of 300 hours.
 Risk Leave balances exceeding the allowable balances under the relevant EB.
 Staff not taking leave has financial implications as leave is paid at higher rates than it was accrued, and may lead to health safety and welfare issues.
-Recommendation Implement strategies to systematically reduce excessive lead and review monitoring procedures to ensure that employed accumulate excessive annual leave balances. · ·
+Recommendation Implement strategies to systematically reduce excessive leave balances, and review monitoring procedures to ensure that employees do not accumulate excessive annual leave balances.